f1se4/portfolio/md/molletweather/MolletWeather.md

 We will drop features <> 4320 observations.

 Then we will get the other features and create new dataframe, resampled to Day/Mean value and with non NaN values with 4320 samples.
+So we could avoid NaN validation.

 ```python